-Chuck Merzbacher enters his first season as head coach of Golden Gopher Women's Tennis.
-He returns to Minnesota, his alma mater, from fellow Big Ten member Ohio State to continue the tradition of the Maroon and Gold.
+Chuck Merzbacher returned to Minnesota, his alma mater, in August 2012 to helm the women's tennis program and continue the tradition of the Maroon and Gold.

 "We are certainly excited to welcome back Chuck Merzbacher to the Golden Gopher family," said Teague.
 "Not only will he come to Minneapolis with a working knowledge of the program, having competed against Minnesota for many years, but also the understanding of what it means to be a Gopher.
 His resume speaks for itself and I am confident that he will continue to build the Gopher Tennis brand."

-During his 16-year tenure with the Buckeyes, Merzbacher coached his squads to nine NCAA Tournament appearances and a total of 209 victories, becoming the winningest coach in program history and leading Ohio State women's tennis to national prominence.
+Merzbacher joined the staff after spending the last 16 years at fellow Big Ten member Ohio State.
+During his tenure with the Buckeyes, Merzbacher coached his squads to nine NCAA Tournament appearances and a total of 209 victories, becoming the winningest coach in program history and leading Ohio State women's tennis to national prominence.

 The Findlay, Ohio native graduated from the University of Minnesota as the all-time career wins leader with 137, a record that still stands today.
 He also holds the No. 3 and No. 11 spots for victories in a single season.
 Merzbacher finished his Gopher career as a three-time All-Big Ten selection and two-time NCAA national qualifier.
 As a freshman in 1984, he established his collegiate credibility with a Big Ten Conference No. 4 singles title.
 During his Gopher career, Minnesota won Big Ten titles in 1984 and 1986 and amassed a record of 42-7 in conference play.